Models under which random forests perform badly; consequences for applications: Introduction

-The main purpose of this note is to exhibit two classes of models for which some types of random forests, may be inconsistent or at least extremely slow to converge to the optimal predictor.
+The main purpose of this note is to exhibit two classes of models for which random forests may be extremely slow to converge to the optimal predictor or even be inconsistent.
 One such class generalizes the checkerboard-type just mentioned; the other is much more general.
-In both classes, if the response variable $Y$ is a nonconstant function of $(X_1,X_2,\ldots,X_d)$ ($d>2$) but is independent of each of $X_1$ and $X_2$, then Breiman's random forest typically fails to use both variables to the full even when $(X_1,X_2)$ is the strongest predictor of $Y$.
-This is a consequence of the ‘one-dimensional greed’ of random forest: each split in a tree is based on the variable that `best explains' $Y$ out of a randomly drawn subset of predictor variables; but if $Y$ is independent of each of $X_1$ and $X_2$ and repeated conditioning on some of $X_3,\ldots,X_d$ continues to provide information on $Y$ (typically the case when $(X_3,\ldots,X_d)$ has a positive density on an open rectangle) then the algorithm will tend to split at a variable other than $X_1$ and $X_2$ and most trees tend to make little use of $(X_1,X_2)$; cf.~subsection 2.2 of \cite{ZhuZengKosorok:2015}).
-Although this argument applies only to random forests with tree splits done on one of two or more randomly selected variables, i.e.~to those in which the parameter usually referred to as {\tt mtry} (e.g.~in the {\tt R} package {\tt randomForest} of \cite{LiawWiener:2002}) is $\ge 2$, the algorithm typically requires many splits before $X_1$ and $X_2$ get to be used together in a tree, which can only hinder convergence, even if convergence is to the optimal predictor.\\
+In both classes, if the response variable $Y$ is a nonconstant function of each of $X_1,X_2,\ldots,X_d$ ($d>2$) but is independent of each of $X_1$ and $X_2$, then Breiman's random forest typically fails to use both variables to the full even when $(X_1,X_2)$ is the strongest predictor of $Y$.
+This is a consequence of the ‘one-dimensional greed’ of random forest: each split in a tree is based on the variable that `best explains' $Y$ out of a randomly drawn subset of predictor variables; but if $Y$ is independent of each of $X_1$ and $X_2$ and repeated conditioning on some of $X_3,\ldots,X_d$ continues to provide information on $Y$ (typically the case when $(X_3,\ldots,X_d)$ has a positive density on an open rectangle) then the algorithm will tend to split at a variable other than $X_1$ and $X_2$ and most trees tend to make little use of $(X_1,X_2)$; cf.~subsection 2.2 of \cite{ZhuZengKosorok:2015}.
+Although this argument applies only to random forests with tree splits done on one among two or more randomly selected variables, i.e.~to those in which the parameter usually referred to as {\tt mtry} (e.g.~in the {\tt R} package {\tt randomForest} of \cite{LiawWiener:2002}) is $\ge 2$, the algorithm typically requires many splits before $X_1$ and $X_2$ get to be used together in a tree, which can only hinder convergence, even if convergence is to the optimal predictor.\\